Modular Serre Correspondence via stable pairs: Introduction

-We further explore specific examples on $\p3$ to highlight the power of $\delta-$stability in linking the Gieseker moduli space for a rank $2$ class to the Hilbert scheme of curves.
-The selected examples illustrate different wall-crossing phenomena, (birational) transformations of moduli spaces, and the strata in the Hilbert scheme associated with wall-crossings.
+To illustrate our results, we further explore concrete examples on $\p3$ to highlight the power of $\delta$-stability in linking the Gieseker moduli space for a rank $2$ class to the Hilbert scheme of space one-dimensional schemes.
+The selected examples present different wall-crossing phenomena, (birational) transformations of moduli spaces, and the strata in the Hilbert scheme associated with wall-crossings.
+To be precise:

-We begin with a simple case where no wall-crossings occur.
-In this case, the moduli space of stable pairs is a flag variety, and we interpret its two classical projections as fibrations over the Gieseker moduli and the Hilbert scheme.

-The second example involves two wall-crossings, both defined by 0-dimensional schemes, which are analyzed in Section 5.

-In the third example, we encounter a wall that is not defined by 0-dimensional schemes.
+\begin{itemize} \item We begin in Section \ref{subsec:no-walls} with a simple case where no wall-crossings occur.
+In this case, the moduli space of stable pairs is a flag variety, and we interpret its two classical projections as fibrations over the Gieseker moduli and the Hilbert scheme. \item The second example, presented in Section \ref{subsec:2}, involves two wall-crossings, both defined by 0-dimensional schemes, which are described in Section \ref{sec:critical}. \item In the third example, presented in Section \ref{subsec:3}, we encounter a wall that is not defined by 0-dimensional schemes. \item The fourth example, presented in Section \ref{subsec:4}, demonstrates that wall-crossings can remove one-dimensional schemes that are non-reduced in the Hilbert scheme. \item In the last example, presented in Section \ref{subsec:5}, we use wall-crossing techniques to prove that the Gieseker moduli space for the semistable rank $2$ sheaves with Chern classes $(c_1=0,c_2=2,c_2=2)$ has exactly two irreducible components, a result previously known to specialists but never formally proved and published. \end{itemize}